MAN Truck & Bus

-MAN Truck & Bus SE (formerly MAN Nutzfahrzeuge AG, /de/) is a German automotive manufacturer and the subsidiary of Traton, one of the leading international providers of commercial vehicles.
+MAN Truck & Bus SE (formerly MAN Nutzfahrzeuge AG, /de/) is a German automotive manufacturer and a subsidiary of Traton, one of the leading international providers of commercial vehicles.
 Headquartered in Munich, Germany, MAN Truck & Bus produces vans in the range from 3.0 to 5.5 t gvw, trucks in the range from 7.49 to 44 t gvw, heavy goods vehicles up to 250 t road train gvw, bus-chassis, coaches, interurban coaches, and city buses.
 MAN Truck & Bus also produces diesel and natural-gas engines.
 The MAN acronym originally stood for Maschinenfabrik Augsburg-Nürnberg AG (/de/), formerly MAN AG.

 Neoplan Airport bus.
 Neoplan is owned by MAN.

 Trucks and buses of the product brand MAN and buses of the product brand Neoplan (premium coaches) belong to the MAN Truck & Bus Group.

 On 1 January 2011, MAN Nutzfahrzeuge (literally: commercial vehicles) was renamed as MAN Truck & Bus to better reflect the company's products on the international market.